Latitudeda/PhotoCAD_Docs/docs/en/gpdk/components.rst

 components
 ====================

-这一章旨在帮助用户快速创建PDK的组件。
+This chapter is designed to help users quickly create components for PDK.

-主要从以下几个组件案例的创建，帮助用户理解创建的过程。
+The following component examples are mainly created to help users understand the process of building the components.

-- 直波导
+- Straight_waveguide
-- 欧拉弯曲
+- Euler_Bend
-- 光栅耦合器
+- Grating_Coupler
-- 多模干涉仪
+- MMI

 .. toctree::